Aria Dean

 Aria Dean (born 1993) is an American artist, critic, and curator.
 Until 2021, Dean served as Curator and Editor of Rhizome.
 Her writings have appeared in various art publications including Artforum, e-flux, The New Inquiry, Art in America, and Topical Cream.
 Dean has exhibited internationally at venues such as Foxy Production and American Medium in New York, Chateau Shatto in Los Angeles, and Arcadia Missa in London.
 Dean also co-directs As It Stands LA, an artists project space that opened in 2015.
 Dean lives and works in New York City and Los Angeles.
 She is represented by Greene Naftali.

 Early life and education

-Dean was born in 1993.
+Dean was born in 1993, and raised in Pasadena, California by parents who were deeply involved in the Los Angeles Film industry.
+Her father is an assistant director, and her mother is a producer.
 She graduated from Oberlin College in 2015.